Top 12 Herbal Teas

 Its use as a stress-busting herb is also supported by science, as studies indicate that ashwagandha root tea can promote feelings of calm and may even boost mood.

 The Best Teas for Digestion

-Licorice Root Tea: Throughout the centuries, licorice has been used and revered by many cultures for supporting the body’s defenses.
-Early adopters of licorice root included ancient Egyptians and the people of ancient China.
-Research now supports many of the ancient beliefs about the health effects of licorice, including its ability to boost digestion.
+Research now supports many of the ancient beliefs about the health effects of licorice root tea, including its ability to boost digestion.
 Studies suggest the flavonoids glabrene and glabridin found in licorice help promote stomach comfort and reduce the effects of various minor stomach issues.15

 The Many Benefits of Herbal Teas